FoxFW/2.0/README.md

 ### Via SD card (Fox File Browser)

-1. Copy the `.fuf` firmware update file to your SD card.
+1. Copy the firmware update files (the folder with `update.fuf`) to your SD card.
 2. Open **Fox File Browser** from the desktop (Down button or any configured shortcut).
 3. Navigate to the `.fuf` file, press OK, and select **Install**.
 4. The updater launches and the device restarts to apply the update.